SBIR - The Small Business Innovation Research (SBIR) program was established by Congress in 1982 with a

 program is targeted at addressing the needs and areas of interest to the Navy and its System Commands (SYSCOMS).

-On a schedule coordinated by DoD, the Navy issues SBIR solicitations, usually 3 per year, that contain a series of "Technical Topics" that
+On a schedule coordinated by DoD, the Navy issues SBIR Broad Agency Announcements (BAAs) or "announcements" (formerly called solicitations), usually 3 per year, that contain a series of "Technical Topics" that

 describe the areas of interest and needs of the Navy and its SYSCOMS.
 Small businesses are invited to submit proposals targeted at one or more

-of the technical topics listed in the solicitation.
-The STTR program works in the same manner, but has only 2 solicitations per year.
+of the technical topics listed in the announcement.
+The STTR program works in the same manner, but has only 2 announcements per year.

 The Navy's SBIR/STTR Programs are primarily mission oriented, providing companies the opportunity to become